MLatE2dge/MLatE2dge/README.md

   <img src="/img/pipeline.png" alt="Pipeline"/>
 </p>

 **✏️ Note.** During the project's timeframe, retraining was performed using Edge Impulse Studio.
-In future implementations it is recommended to use the Profiling and Deploy (see [🔗 Edge Impulse Python SDK](https://docs.edgeimpulse.com/docs/tools/overview)) combined with [🔗 Weights & Biases](https://docs.edgeimpulse.com/docs/integrations/weights-and-biases) AI developer platform, some Python scripts can be found in [🔗 `./ei/profiling-deploy`](https://github.com/MLatE2dge/mlate2dge/tree/main/ei/profiling-deploy).
+In future implementations it is recommended to use the Profiling and Deploy [🔗 Edge Impulse Python SDK](https://docs.edgeimpulse.com/docs/tools/overview) (released April 4 2023 [Unveiling BYOM and the Edge Impulse Python SDK](https://edgeimpulse.com/blog/unveiling-the-new-edge-impulse-python-sdk)) combined with [🔗 Weights & Biases](https://docs.edgeimpulse.com/docs/integrations/weights-and-biases) AI developer platform.
+Some Python scripts can be found in [🔗 `./ei/profiling-deploy`](https://github.com/MLatE2dge/mlate2dge/tree/main/ei/profiling-deploy).
 These scripts can be used as a starting point for the integration into the pipeline.

 Link to the Python code: [🔗 ML@E2dge](https://github.com/MLatE2dge/mlate2dge)<br>